ggaswint/ARIANNAanalysis/README.md

 **plotSpaceAngularDirectionPlusHist.py**
 Plots the delta space angular direction between true and reconstructed for the SPICE 2018 data.

+**plotThermalNoiseVsTemp.py**
+Plots the root mean square voltage due to thermal noise for an idealized amplifier as a function of temperature.

 **printStations.py**
 A way to print out some of an ARIANNA stations configuration such as antenna types and orientations.